STBBI Testing Options

 How to get tested

-Your pharmacy appointment should take 30-45 minutes and involve the following:
+The pharmacy appointment should take 30-45 minutes and involve the following:

 1. Tell someone at the pharmacy counter that you want an HIV, hepatitis C, and/or syphilis test or give them a note that says this.
 Or simply say “I am interested in the APPROACH study”.
 Some pharmacies offer testing when you want it and some will ask you to book an appointment.